kennethvega/kennethvega/README.md

-# Hi there I'm Kenneth.
+# Hi there I'm Kenneth a software developer

 ## About
 I have a passion in designing, learning and building things for the web.
 I like to resolve design problems and create interactive interface, developing web experiences & web applications..